ably/asset-tracking-backend-demo/README.md

 The `mapbox.token` is static so apps do **not** need to handle the scenario that it changes from request to request.
-This means that an Ably Asset Tracking SDK publisher instance may be created using the token received from the first call to this endpoint, with the token value received from subsequent calls safely ignored.
+This means that an Ably Asset Tracking SDK publisher instance may be created using the token received from the first call to this endpoint or the [Get Mapbox](#get-mapbox) endpoint, with the token value received from subsequent calls to this endpoint safely ignored.

 Example request: